 Opportunities for students

-The College of Education, which is home to more than 200 international students from 40 countries, develops opportunities for students to gain global experiences and competencies—no matter where they are from.
+The College of Education is home to international students from around the world and develops opportunities for students to gain global experiences and competencies—no matter where they are from.

 - Education abroad programs (for undergraduate students)

 - Fellowship to Enhance Global Understanding (study trips for graduate students)

 - Chinese Language Teacher Certification Program

 Building on a history of experience with international partnerships, the Global Education Engagement initiative creates and facilitates professional learning and development opportunities for educators from across the globe.
 Learn more about how you or a group of colleagues can collaborate with the College of Education to improve your practices.

 Higher Education Career Development Initiative (HECDI)